Apprenticeships

 Funding your Apprenticeship

-Most Apprenticeships are 95% Government funded and 5% is Employer funded, this means as an Apprentice you will study for free, learn new skills and progress in your career.
+Most Apprenticeships are 95% Government funded and 5% Employer funded.
+This means that as an Apprentice, you will study for free, learn new skills, and progress in your career.